enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/execution_context.rst

 nor from other jobs which may run at the same time.
 It really behaves as if a brand new JVM had been created just for your job instance (and a new one is created for each different launch).

-This chapter is an advanced topic useful if you want to go beyond that and lessen the isolation.
+This chapter is an advanced topic useful if you want to go beyond that and weaken the isolation.

 The default mode: isolation
 *******************************